Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/spreadsheet-upload/index.md

 metadataIsPublic | |
 allowTextIndex | |

-For licensing, it is possible to leave this tab blank, however this will add a default 'no license' which will need to be amended later in Crate-O.
+For licensing, it is possible to leave this tab blank, however, this will add a default 'no license' which will need to be amended later in Crate-O.

 <br>